-Orphee is particularly interested in modeling deep semantic knowledge in order to have NLP applications better grasp this multifaceted aspect of natural language.
-In 2015 she defended her PhD for which she devised the first state-of-the-art classification-based readability prediction system for Dutch and the first end-to-end system for fine-grained sentiment analysis.
-For both systems she investigated the added value of incorporating deep semantic knowledge in the form of coreference, semantic roles and linked open data.
+Orphée is a senior researcher at the LT3 team with great expertise in readability prediction and text mining of user-generated content.
+She obtained her PhD in 2015 for which she devised the first state-of-the-art classification-based readability prediction system for Dutch and the first end-to-end system for fine-grained sentiment analysis.
+For both systems she investigated the added value of incorporating deep semantic knowledge in the form of coreferential relations, semantic roles and linked open data.

-After obtaining her Master's at the Faculty of Applied Language Studies, Orphée became a member of the LT3 research team where she was introduced to the fascinating field of computational linguistics.
-During her first work on various research projects at the LT3 team she was responsible for the compilation of some prestigious Dutch corpus projects and the (semi)-automatic annotation of various semantic layers.
-She has devised new tools for coreference resolution and semantic role labeling.
+After obtaining her Master's at the Faculty of Applied Language Studies, Orphée became a member of the LT3 research team where she was introduced to the fascinating fields of computational linguistics and machine learning.
+During her first work on various research projects at the LT3 team she was responsible for the compilation of prestigious Dutch corpus projects and the (semi)-automatic annotation of various semantic layers.
+She has devised new tools for coreference resolution and semantic role labeling using machine learning techniques.
 The latter while she was partially employed at the University of Utrecht.

-In more recent years, she has developed a full-fledged readability prediction system for Dutch and English generic text with a focus on the added value of incorporating more semantic knowledge.
-In the spring of 2014, Orphée spent a semester at the University of Mannheim where she performed research on adding deep semantics to content-based book recommenders and combining sentiment analysis techniques with information derived from linked open data.
-During her work on the PARIS project she was responsible for the deep linguistic processing of user-generated content.
-In the summer of 2015 Orphée obtained her PhD, in her dissertation she investigated the impact of incorporating semantic features on the performance of high-end applications such as automatic readability prediction and sentiment analysis.
+Working on the HENDI project, Orphée developed a full-fledged readability prediction system for Dutch generic text with a focus on the added value of incorporating more semantic knowledge.
+On the subsequent PARIS project, she worked on the deep linguistic processing of user-generated content by developing normalization and sentiment analysis systems.
+In the spring of 2014, she spent a semester at the University of Mannheim where she performed research on adding deep semantics to content-based book recommenders and combined sentiment analysis techniques with information derived from linked open data.
+In the summer of 2015 all this work culminated in the successful defense of her dissertation “Tipping the scales: exploring the added value of deep semantic processing on readability prediction and sentiment analysis.”